OSGeo/PROJ/docs/source/specifications/projjson.rst

   The coordinates are expressed in a unspecified datum, with the longitudes relative to the international reference meridian.
-- ``remarks``: (optional) value of type string with an informative text that does not modify the definining parameters of the object. e.g "Use NTv2 file for better accuracy"
+- ``remarks``: (optional) value of type string with an informative text that does not modify the defining parameters of the object. e.g "Use NTv2 file for better accuracy"
 - ``id`` (mutually exclusive with ``ids``): (optional) Identifier of the object, as defined in :ref:`identifiers`
 - ``ids`` (mutually exclusive with ``id``): (optional) Identifiers of the object, as defined in :ref:`identifiers`